theupdateframework/taps/tap14.md

 contain metadata that supports the given TUF specification version.
 Using these directories, a client is able to choose the most recent metadata they support.
 More details about this directory structure are contained in the [specification](#how-a-repository-updates).
-The repository may also maintain a `supported-versions.json` file so that the client can discover the supported specification versions on the repository.
+This TAP will also add a `supported-versions` field to root metadata so that the client can discover the supported specification versions on the repository.

 On the client side, this TAP also requires maintenance of multiple versions that